 - Non-member: £15

 The prices shown include VAT with refreshments provided.
-If you have any special requirements please contact the Network Support team.
+If you have any special requirements please contact the Regional Events team.